neutrons/reflectivity_ui/README.md

 - Add progress bar
 - Add log window
 - Add pop-up message boxes for errors?
-- Calculated sangle needs to update if we change the position ranges
 - Create a widget to change the mantid path
 - Add Huber X cut
 - Update affected reflectivity when a direct beam run is deleted or changed.